 Competitions can only be one-on-one, but you can have multiple competitions running at the same time with different people.
 From our experience, winning is all about stealth exercise.
 If you want to catch the other person out, waiting until 10pm to put in that 10km run is normally a good winning tactic.

-Set up: Open Activity app on iPhone > Go to the Sharing tab in the bottom right > Tap on person icon in top right > Select contact to compete with > Press Compete with [contact name].
+Set up: Open Fitness app on iPhone > Go to the Sharing tab in the bottom right > Tap on person icon in top right > Select contact to compete with > Press Compete with [contact name].
 The challenge starts the next full day.

 How to pick the right Apple Watch Workout

 There is also no backtrack option, as there is with devices like Fitbit, so if the Apple Watch fails to recognise your Workout, you won't be rewarded.
 We've also made the mistake of selecting Outdoor Cycle instead of Indoor Cycle only to do 30 minutes of exercise and get no closer to our Move target so pick right.
+If you use Apple Fitness+ or apps like Fiit, the workout type is automatically selected for you, depending on what you're doing.

 Tracking Workouts: Open, Calories, Distance, Time